Jane H. Wood published her debut novel, GoldenEars: The Whispering Mountain, in 2019, and the follow-up in the series:

-Jane H. Wood has written two young adult/fantasy books.
-They tell of the unlikely friendship between a human boy and a wild wolf pup.
+This is a story of myths and legends, and an unusual friendship that emerges between a teenage boy and a wild wolf pup.
 A friendship against all odds, and where love and trust are the only things that truly matter.
 Jane’s passion for animal welfare, specifically wolves, is accentuated in her writing.
-It is her aspiration that her books bring awareness to the plight of wolves and ignite in people a passion to protect this endangered species.